Cross-forest migration from Exchange 2003 to Exchange 2010/2013/2016

 Step 1: Connect to the source server

-Once the program's installation is completed, you will see the Dashboard view.
-Click Create a new migration job link on How to start card.
-Select the source server type: Exchange.
-The create Exchange migration job wizard will open.
-Set the name of the job and hit Next to proceed to the Source mailboxes step.
-If this is your first migration job, you will need to configure connection to your on-premises Exchange Server which will be used as the source of the migration.
-Click Add new source connection and a wizard will open.
-First, choose a protocol.
-If you migrate via the MAPI protocol, you need to go through the steps below:
+Once you start the program, you will see the Dashboard tab.
+Click Create a new migration job link on the How to start card.
+Select the source server type: Exchange Server.
+The Create Exchange migration job wizard will open.
+Set the name of the job and click Next to proceed to the Source mailboxes step.
+If this is your first migration job, you will need to configure a connection to the on-premises Exchange Server that will be used as the source of your migration.
+Click Add new source connection in the Source server drop-down menu and a wizard will open.
+You need to complete the steps below: